-To establish the reasonableness of child care costs, the CCHA will take into consideration the mean average of at least three child care centers, or child care costs from the local welfare agency.
+To establish the reasonableness of child care costs, the CCHA will use the schedule of child care costs from the Texas Dept. of Health and Human Services that either subsidizes child care costs or licenses child care providers.
 Families may present, and the CCHA will consider, justification for costs that exceed typical costs in the area.

-PART III: CALCULATING FAMILY SHARE AND PHA SUBSIDY
+PART III: CALCULATING FAMILY SHARE AND CCHA SUBSIDY

 6-III.A.
-OVERVIEW OF RENT AND SUBSIDY CALCULATIONS TTP Formula [24 CFR 5.628]
+OVERVIEW OF RENT AND SUBSIDY CALCULATIONS

+TTP Formula [24 CFR 5.628]